worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "I'm good," Webb said.

-"No thanks," Sarah added.
+"No thanks," Liv added.

 Peterson left.
 His footsteps echoed down the hallway toward the break room.

-Sarah counted to thirty, then stood and walked to the archive room.
+Liv counted to thirty, then stood and walked to the archive room.
 She'd been thinking about this for two days.

 The archive room smelled like old paper and machine oil.
 Floor-to-ceiling shelves packed with technical manuals, mission reports, engineering specifications.
 Everything organized by project and date.
 She found the Voyager section easily—three shelves of identical blue binders, all labeled with serial numbers.